justinbadams/2018-CODE-LOUISVILLE-PYTHON/README.md

 # 2018-CODE-LOUISVILLE-PYTHON
 Course Project

 This project was completed using Anaconda Jupyter Python.
-Just Click on the OPEN_THIS_FILE_TO_RUN.ipynb file to run the data.
+Just Click on the IT_WORKS_DO_NOT_DELETE_OR_ADJUST.ipynb file to run the data.

 The project was done to determine sales volume for each product within our catalog.
 Each product has a Style, Size and Pattern and we would like to total each to give us an analysis of what is selling and what is not.